 Pinterest Updates Terms – Pinterest has updated their terms, and gone are the rights to sell your content.
 The new Pinterest terms will go into effect for all Pinterest users on April 6, 2012.
 The Pinterest blog article also hints Pinterest has more enhancements coming to their service, including Private Pinboards and a Pinterest API, as they noted with their statement about added language in the terms:

 "Finally, we added language that will pave the way for new features such as a Pinterest API and Private Pinboards."

-Though interesting and diffiicult to predict where Pinterest and similar services will eventually contribute to and how they will ultimately be used in the digital marketing ecosystem, at least for now, Pinterest continues to be a source of links and traffic worthwhile for most Inbound Marketing efforts.
+Though interesting and diffiicult to predict where Pinterest and similar services will eventually contribute to and how they will ultimately be used in the digital marketing ecosystem, at least for now, Pinterest continues to be a source of links and traffic worthwhile for most Internet Marketing efforts.

 Social Media Marketing News: Pinterest Updates Terms